-The topics covered in the Class 12 syllabus carry a significant weightage for competitive exams.
-Hence, we have compiled these solutions in a manner where students will be able to comprehend and recall important topics with ease.
+The topics covered in the Class 12 syllabus carry a significant weightage for the competitive exams.
+Hence, we have compiled these solutions in a manner where students will be able to understand and recall the important topics with ease.

 NCERT Solutions for Class 12 Biology Chapter Wise